fjiolla/OSPF-Protocol-Simulation/README.md

 ## Overview

-This project simulates the **OSPF routing protocol**, which is widely used in real-world networking to find the shortest path between routers dynamically.
-The simulator provides an intuitive GUI to:

 * Add routers and connect them with customizable link costs
 * Run OSPF to compute shortest paths using **Dijkstra’s algorithm**
 * Display all routers’ **routing tables**
 * Visually highlight the **shortest path** between any two routers

-All this in a **modern dark-themed interface**.

 ---